NVIDIA® H200 Instances and Clusters Available

 NVIDIA A100 Pricing

-For a long time the NVIDIA A100 was in extremely limited supply, so you couldn’t buy access to its compute power even if you wanted.
-Today, availability has improved and you can access both the A100 40GB and 80GB on-demand or reserving longer term dedicated instances.
-Current on-demand prices of A100 instances at DataCrunch:
+For a long time, the NVIDIA A100 was in extremely limited supply, making access to its compute power challenging.
+Today, availability has improved, and you can access both the A100 40GB and 80GB on-demand or by reserving longer-term dedicated instances.

 Bottom line on the A100 Tensor Core GPU